BenSampo/laravel-enum/README.md

 You can migrate your usages of `BenSampo\Enum\Enum` to native PHP enums using the following steps.

 For large projects, it is recommended to migrate one enum at a time.
-Conversion of enums and their uses can not be done in a single run of rector, that would leave the project partially converted.
+Conversion of enums and their usages can not be done in a single run of rector, that would leave the project partially converted.
 Usages seen after the enum classes have been converted will no longer be transformed.

-1. TODO no longer necessary?
-   Review direct uses of the enums constant.
-   If they are used in places where enum instances are also accepted, leave them.
-   If their internal value is needed, add `->value`.

 1. Configure the enum class you want to convert in [`ToNativeRector`](rector-rules.md#tonativerector) in mode `ToNativeRector::USAGES` and run `vendor/bin/rector process --clear-cache` once.